 Since SAS is heavily I/O oriented, access time and transfer rate are important to system performance.
-SCSI and EIDE drives generally have faster access times than MFM or IDE drives.
+For best Windows Server performance, I/O throughput rates of at least 100 MB/sec per file system used by SAS are recommended.